Guide for Authors

 Structure:

-Follow this order when typing manuscripts: Title, Authors, Affiliations, Abstract, Keywords, Introduction, Materials and Methods, Results and Discussion, Conclusions, Acknowledgements, References, Figure Captions, Tables and Figures.
+Follow this order when typing manuscripts: Title, Authors, Affiliations, Abstract, Keywords, Introduction, Materials and Methods, Results and Discussion, Conclusions, Acknowledgements, References, Figure Captions, Tables, and Figures.
 The corresponding author should be identified with an asterisk and footnote.
 All other footnotes (except for table footnotes) should be avoided.
-Collate acknowledgements in a separate section at the end of the article and do not include them on the title page, as a footnote to the title or otherwise.
+Collate acknowledgments in a separate section at the end of the article, and do not include them on the title page as a footnote to the title or otherwise.

 Text Layout: